 - Home Sweet Home.
 Senior communities are built with comfort and independence in mind.
 They look more like apartments or condominiums, making it easier for your loved one to move into.

 - On-site Help.
 While senior living communities are intended for those who don’t require a great deal of medical care, they have on-site healthcare staff, and promote healthy living solutions so residents can continue to prosper and prolong their good health through healthy eating options and exercise classes, to name a few.
-If your parent needs assistance with eating, bathing, toileting, dressing, there is help available.
+If your parent needs assistance with eating, bathing, toileting, dressing, there is help available from trained staff.

 - No More Chores.
 Communities offer meal plans, housekeeping and laundry service.
 While the idea is for your parent to remain as independent as possible, these services assist them in the daily activities they may have been neglecting at home.